 Gwen Davies is a writer, educator, and activist from Halifax, Nova Scotia.
-Gwen has been a Sustaining Donor to Inter Pares since 1991.
-This year, Inter Pares’ Fundraising Program Intern, Taina Roberts, spoke with Gwen about her longstanding commitment to Inter Pares, how small actions can make a big difference, and what gives her hope for the future.
-Here is what Gwen shared:
+Inter Pares spoke with Gwen about her longstanding commitment, how small actions can make a big difference, and what gives her hope for the future.

-Gwen: One of my friends in university was Brian Murphy, and Brian was one of the people who instigated Inter Pares, and was there from close to the start.
+One of my friends in university was Brian Murphy, and Brian was one of the people who instigated Inter Pares, and was there from close to the start.
 I kept in contact with him long after I moved from Ottawa to Halifax in the 70s.
 We spoke about Inter Pares and I was profoundly inspired by the organization and started to support it with monthly donations.
-I thought to put in a small amount and keep it sustainable; my income was and is precarious, which is my reality.
+I thought to put in a small amount and keep it sustainable; my income was and is precarious.

-Gwen: I feel a spectrum of things.
-At times to feel inadequate and I have to remind myself that I am doing well to maintain my donations, considering my circumstances.
-My donations are not something I put in and withdraw depending on my circumstances.
+I feel a spectrum of things.
+At times I feel inadequate and I have to remind myself that I am doing well to maintain my donations, considering my circumstances.
 It is always a little part of myself that I can rely on to not be selfish about and it is not something I pat myself on the back about.
 It makes me happy and makes me see a bit of something that makes a difference.
 This the best place I can put a small donation.

-Gwen: I have taught writing for quite a long time.
+I have taught writing for quite a long time.
 I help new writers look into themselves and to look around so they can begin to see how they speak.
-Everyone has the ability to look around and see or to smell or hear and to have a point of view, but not many trusts that.
+Everyone has the ability to look around and see or to smell or hear and to have a point of view, but not many trust that.
 So, my teaching helps people to learn who they are and how they see and think, and that their voice is absolutely as interesting and useful as the next person.
-My teaching is very much focused on giving people a view of themselves.
 I also worked in literacy, when plain language was just starting.
 I was able to help invent and implement the plain language standard nationally.
-Plain language gives people agency; I really appreciated that.
+Plain language gives people agency.
 It was exciting and energizing and I loved doing it.

 And of course, what gives me hope in my own life, are the lovely blue jays on my back deck that come and eat the peanuts I put out in the morning.
 They remind me to catch those moments, to not become cynical and to stay connected with reality.